Updated July 13, 2024

 If an anti-theft backpack, travel bag, tote, or purse holds any appeal, there are plenty on the market.
 Designed for travel, these bags have features such as cut-proof, steel-cable-reinforced shoulder straps, slash-proof fabric, RFID-blocking pockets, and locking zippers.

 This was the situation for LeeAnna Pekel, a member of the Facebook group Girls Love Travel.
 LeeAnna purchased a Pacsafe CitySafe 200 for a trip to Paris.
-Here is her story:
+Here is her story, reproduced with permission:

 Baggalini, Pacsafe and Travelon make a variety of anti-theft bags.